fhir-fuel/fhir-storage-and-analytics-track/README.md

 # FHIR Storage, Query & Analytics

 Submitting WG/Project/Implementer Group -
-No such group, should we create it?
+No such group, should we form it?

 ## Justification

-More and more developers start design storage for FHIR data.
+More and more developers about to start design storage for FHIR data.
-Some start from existing schema, others wish to design for FHIR from beginning.
+Some starts from existing schema, others wish to design for FHIR from beginning.
-This process a set of tradeoffs that will affect development process greatly.

-We hope this group/track will share experience and technologies for FHIR storage, as well as implenting analytics on FHIR dataset.
+We hope this group/track will share experience about FHIR storage implementation, as well as analytics on FHIR dataset.

 ## Topics

 * Build FHIR API on top of existing schema
 * Design generic FHIR storage
+* Feed FHIR data into analytical databases
+* Big Data Analytic

 ## Databases